hermesloom/ultimatecollaboration/content/index.md

 - suggested time investment
 - compatibility with one's own desires (see "Collecting social conventions") and overall current life circumstances

-## Measuring effectivity
+## Measuring effectiveness

-For evaluating the effectiveness of all the ways to further structure this page, our main purely quantitiative metrics should include:
+For evaluating the effectiveness of all the possible ways to further structure this page, our main purely quantitiative metrics should include:

 - number of people that found amazing experiences through us, intellectually and/or emotionally
 - number of people that now say 'this is where I want to belong and where I feel good'

 Due to the intentionally subjective phrasing of these metrics as well as the decentralized architecture of Ultimate Collaboration itself, this feedback can only be obtained in an inbound, **self-reported** form through methods which are yet to be set up (e.g. in the beginning something like Google Forms, later more advanced solutions).

-These are the metrics that should _always_ be considered when advancing the development of Ultimate Collaboration: We don't collect links for the sake of collecting links or for the sake of the structure we will create, but we collect links to **help people**.
-If people who have never heard about Ultimate Collaboration before visit this site for the first time, and they feel like it's boring, overwhelming, chaotic etc., we have failed and must improve.
-Listening to user feedback is essential.
+These are the metrics that should _always_ be considered when advancing the development of Ultimate Collaboration: We don't collect links for the sake of collecting links or for the sake of ordering them, but we collect links to **help people**.
+If people, who have never heard about Ultimate Collaboration so far, visit this site for the first time, and they feel like it's boring, overwhelming, chaotic etc., we have failed and must improve.
+Getting access and listening to user feedback is essential.
+After all, Ultimate Collaboration strives to be accessible to _all humans_, no matter their language, attention span, social and cultural background, technical proficiency, potential physical impairments or level of familiarity with the topics presented here.

 ---